Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 In other words, a symbol is a data structure for identifying things.
 It's important to emphasise that **symbols are not strings**.
 Each symbol has an associated name, which is represented as a string, but the symbol itself is not a string.
 I point this out because strings are the closest primitive data type to symbols in most other programming languages.

 ## What is to be done... with symbols?
-If we enter just `x` at the REPL, it will be evaluated and the variable value associated with the symbol `x` (if such a value exists) will be the result.
-To get at the symbol itself, we need to `quote` it to avoid evaluating it, like `(quote x)`, or `'x` for short.
+If we enter just `x` at the REPL, the symbol of that name will be evaluated, with the result being the **value** referred to by the symbol `x`.

+	:::lisp
+	>>> (defparameter x 1)
+	[...]

+	>>> x
+	1

-With this knowledge, let's test the statement above, that a symbol is NOT the same as its name.
+To get at the symbol itself, we need to `quote` it so that it doesn't get evaluated, like `(quote x)`, or `'x` for short.
+Let's use this knowledge to test the statement above, that a symbol is NOT the same as its name.
 We need the `symbol-name` function to fetch the name from a symbol data structure.

 	:::lisp
     >>> (type-of 'x)
 	SYMBOL

 	>>> (symbol-name 'x)
     "X"

 	>>> (equalp 'x (symbol-name 'x))
 	NIL     ; not equal!

 At read time, when the raw Lisp code is slurped in and parsed, all occurrences of a particular name are mapped to a single, unique symbol.
-And so, in this example, we're comparing the same symbol to itself.
+And so, in the next example, we're comparing the same symbol to itself.

 	:::lisp
 	>>> (equalp 'x 'x)